frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/sites.md

 Configuration common to all sites can be put in this file.
 Learn more about [site configuration](/docs/user/en/basics/site_config).

-#### `scheduler_tick_interval:`
-Job Scheduler runs a loop that enqueues all scheduled jobs pending execution once every `scheduler_tick_interval` seconds (Default: 60 seconds), which makes this setting the minimum possible frequency for scheduling jobs.

 ### assets

 Assets contain files that are required to be served for the client browser.